When Do You Need to Hire a Car Accident Lawyer?

 The Filing Deadline for a Personal Injury Lawsuit Is About to Expire

 The Sunshine State has strict deadlines for filing personal injury lawsuits.
-While there are some limited exceptions, the statute of limitations for car accident lawsuits in Florida is generally four years from the crash date.
+The statute of limitations for most personal injury cases was recently changed in Florida.
+The default deadline is two years if your car crash took place on or after 3/24/2023, and it is four years if the accident happened before that date.
+However, there are exceptions in some cases.
 Hiring a car accident attorney early on can help you avoid errors in your case.

 The Accident Involved a Fatality